0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

 Before the network stack can add the next header(ethernet) it needs to know destination MAC address, it does this by  checking if the destination IP is in the local network or if it needs to be routed to the default gateway, it does this through an AND operation
    - the AND operation works by taking the destination IP and subnet mask of the network and comparing the result against the LANs network IP for example
-        - subnet mask = 255.255.255.0, destination IP = 47.58.29.50
+        - subnet mask = 255.255.255.0
+        - destination IP = 47.58.29.50
         - we then do 255.255.255.0 AND 47.58.29.50 = 47.58.29.0
-        - this does NOT match the network ip(192.168.1.0) so we know we must forward the request to the default gateway
+        - this does NOT match the network IP(192.168.1.0) so we know we must forward the request to the default gateway

 After it knows whether its remote or local our system then uses ARP to find the MAC address of the next hop Address resolution protocol is a layer 2 protocol used internally inside a LAN to map IPs to MACs, its specifically for IPv4 as IPv6 uses neighbourhood discovery protocol.
    - First it checks its ARP table, this is an in memory table that stores the recently mapped IPs to MACs, each entry has a TTL(platform dependent, windows is 2 minutes) so it constanly has to be refreshed and updated(unless we create static entrys)
-   - if the MAC address is not found we then send a broadcast(destination mac: FF:FF:FF:FF:FF:FF) ARP message to the network asking "Who is 192.168.1.1"
+   - if the MAC address is not found we then send a broadcast(destination mac: FF:FF:FF:FF:FF:FF) ARP message to the network asking "Who is 192.168.1.1?"
    - All devices on the network recevie this but all of them drop it apart from the host with the specifed IP, this device then replies back "192.168.1.1 is at aa:bb:cc:dd:ee:ff"
-   - the original sender recevies this and adds the entry into their ARP table for future use
+   - the original sender receives this and adds the entry into their ARP table for future use

 4. Next its passed down to the Data link layer, this layer handles the Hop-by-hop of data, basic corruption checks etc, here the IP packet is encapsulated into a ethernet frame and a etherner header is added whjch includes:
     - source MAC(Our MAC address)